 BCC’s Articulation Officer’s primary role is to be a resource for faculty when developing new or updating/revising transferable courses.
-The Articulation officer initiates faculty approved articulation proposals for the two General Education (G.E.) patterns for transfer, CSU-GE (California State University-General Education) Breadth Requirements and IGETC (Intersegmental General Education Transfer Curriculum) as well as proposing BCC courses for the Associate (AA/AS) Degree General Education Requirements.
-Faculty initiated articulation proposals also include course-to-course and major articulation agreements with individual CSUs, UCs, and California Private/Independent Colleges and Universities.
+The Articulation officer initiates faculty approved articulation proposals for the General Education (G.E.) patterns for transfer: the CSU-GE Breadth Requirements (California State University-General Education) and the UC GE (IGETC) Breadth Requirements (Intersegmental General Education Transfer Curriculum) as well as proposing BCC courses for the Associate (AA/AS) Degree General Education Requirements.
+Faculty-initiated articulation proposals also include course-to-course and major articulation agreements with individual CSUs, UCs, and California Private/Independent Colleges and Universities.

 As you navigate through the Articulation Program website, you will find additional information, e.g. Calendar with important Articulation Deadlines, Articulation Information, Curriculum Resources, web links for ASSIST & ASSIST demos, etc.

 - Eases transition from one educational level to another

 - Reduces educational expenses;

 - Offers incentives to continue education at a more advanced level; and

 - Encourages educational goal setting, the development of a SEP (Student Educational Plan) to achieve those goals.